Edison AI Academy · Builders

 • How students are taught

-Small cohorts of 6–10 students, mentor ratio 1 mentor : 5 students.
-Edison runs on case-based learning, rotating studio roles, prototype-first modules, and public showcase to external panel.
+Small cohorts of 8–12 students, mentor ratio 1 mentor : 5 students.
+Edison runs on case-based learning, rotating studio roles, prototype-first modules, and year 3 exhibition.

 • Final outcome